Yelp/detect-secrets/CONTRIBUTING.md

 make test
 ```

-If you run into dependency issues with the `cryptography` library, you may need to specify where `openssl` lives on your machine by the following to your `.bashrc` or equivalent:
+If you run into dependency issues with the `cryptography` library, you may need to specify where `openssl` lives on your machine by adding the following to your `.bashrc` or equivalent:

 ```sh
 # if you used brew to install openssl, your paths will likely be: